skeezicsb/PERQemu/PERQemu/Readme.txt

 Symptom: The PNX 2 window manager sometimes randomly paints its background pattern with strange stripes or other visual anomalies.

 Solution:  Corrected in PERQemu v0.6.9.
-Suggest upgrade to v0.7.5.
+Suggest upgrade to v0.7.5 or later.

 6. PNX 5 kernel panic after boot.